danielyxie/bitburner/doc/source/basicgameplay/crimes.rst

 When you visit the 'Slums' you will see a list of buttons that show all of the available crimes.
 Simply select one of the options to begin attempting that crime.
 Attempting to commit a crime takes a certain amount of time.
 This time varies between crimes.

-During this time, you cannot do anything else.
+While doing criemes, you can click “Do something else simultaneously” to be able to do things while you continue to do crimes in the background.
+There is a 20% penalty to the related gains.
+Clicking the “Focus” button under the overview will return you to the current task.

 Crimes are not always successful.
 Your rate of success is determined by your stats (and Augmentation multipliers) and can be seen on the crime-selection